There are many different types of fitness: cardiovascular, flexibility, mobility, muscular endurance, and muscular strength.

-Strength is often hailed as the ultimate type of fitness training and the reason many of us have been missing the gym so much.
+Strength is often hailed as the ultimate type of fitness training, and why many of us head to the gym.
 All that equipment is there to help us build up strength and muscle mass.

 A little bit of muscle goes a long way.
-So, for those getting started with strength training, if there’s six things to know – these are them.
+So, if there are six things to know for those getting started with strength training, these are them.

 1. Strength training changes your body composition

 Probably one of the biggest reasons it’s so popular.
-Training and increasing your strength leads to an increase of a certain type of muscle fibre.
-This type of fibre can increase in size and mass significantly and will therefore lead to more visual changes in the mirror.
+Training and increasing your strength leads to an increase of a specific type of muscle fibre.
+This type of fibre can increase in size and mass significantly and lead to more visual changes in the mirror.

 For men, strength training consistently is likely to increase muscle mass.
-To see large increase in muscle size, you’ll need to purposefully take on more calories than you’re burning each day.
+To see a significant increase in muscle size, you’ll need to consume a large amount of protein and probably more calories than you’re burning each day.
 This surplus helps to develop and fuel larger muscles.
-It’s the bulking part of the infamous bulk and cut which may gym goers do on a seasonal basis.
+It’s the bulking part of the infamous bulk and cut, which may gym goers do on a seasonal basis.

 2. Recovery is key

 One of the main ways the body builds skeletal muscle is through a process of damage and repair.
 When you train your muscles, they are actually damaged during the process.
 Afterwards, the muscle fibres will repair themselves, increasing in thickness and number as they do so.